The Unmighty Don

 With his pigheaded refusal to cough up the full Epstein dossier – you know, the one dripping with elite sleaze that could actually deliver on those “drain the swamp” promises – and those military escapades nobody in America signed up for, Donald Trump has finally torched the trust from his own supporters.

 Boil it down to the brutal basics, and the global scorecard is a humiliating rout: Israel’s got Trump on a leash, yanking him around like a bewildered poodle at a dog show.
 Beijing?
-Not yielding an inch – they’re stonewalling his every bluff with the calm assurance of a Go grandmaster facing a toddler.
+Not yielding an inch – they’re stonewalling his every bluff with the calm assurance of a Go grandmaster.
 The Gulf monarchies?
 They’re brushing him off like lint on a silk robe, sending him scampering back to his 15-yard line.
 And Iran?
-Delivering a massive middle finger, complete with a fresh, stinging smackdown to Israel that leaves Netanyahu’s war machine sputtering in the dust.
+Delivering a massive middle finger, complete with a fresh, stinging smackdown to Israel that leaves Netanyahu sputtering in the dust.

 On the home front, things are every bit as disastrous.
 We’ll gloss over the near-insurrection brewing in Minnesota, where tensions are boiling over into outright anarchy, because frankly, that’s just the tip of the iceberg in this administration’s self-inflicted mess.